Effective Date: January 1, 2023

 - creating borrower profiles on our website

-- tailoring our services and otherwise enhancing features, functionality and customer experience
+- otherwise enhancing features, functionality, and customer experience

 - protecting against fraud and security threats, and otherwise managing risks